 I am writing to express my opposition to changing the accounting treatment for stock options and Employee Stock Purchase Plans (ESPPs).
+My reasons for opposing this change include:

 These employee incentives have effectively tied employee performance to shareholder return in a way that no other incentive can match.